Neolithic Europe: End of the Neolithic and transition to the Copper age

 Scheme of Indo-European migrations from c.
 4000 to 1000 BC according to the widely held Kurgan hypothesis.
 These migrations are thought to have spread Yamnaya steppe pastoralist ancestry and Indo-European languages throughout large parts of Eurasia.

 Populations began to rise after 3500 BC, with further dips and rises occurring between 3000 and 2500 BC but varying in date between regions.
 Around this time is the Neolithic decline, when populations collapsed across most of Europe, possibly caused by climatic conditions, plague, or mass migration.
 A study of twelve European regions found most experienced boom and bust patterns and suggested an "endogenous, not climatic cause".
 Recent archaeological evidence suggests the possibility of plague causing this population collapse, as mass graves dating from c.
-2900 BCE were discovered containing fragments of Yersinia pestis genetic material consistent with pneumonic plague.
+2900 BC were discovered containing fragments of Yersinia pestis genetic material consistent with pneumonic plague.

 The Chalcolithic Age in Europe started from about 3500 BC, followed soon after by the European Bronze Age.
 This also became a period of increased megalithic construction.
 From 3500 BC, copper was being used in the Balkans and eastern and central Europe.
 Also, the domestication of the horse took place during that time, resulting in the increased mobility of cultures.

 Nearing the close of the Neolithic, c.
 2500 BC, large numbers of Eurasian steppe peoples migrated in Southeast and Central from eastern Europe, from the Pontic–Caspian steppe north of the Black Sea.